Removing Barriers to Treatment

 Avg Expense

 As we've grown, so has the diversity of needs we address.
-What started as primarily transportation and medication has expanded to include utilities, lodging, rent, and more.
+What started as primarily transportation support has expanded to include utilities, lodging, rent, food, and more.

 Category Distribution by Year